-There's a lot to consider when running background checks in order to stay compliant with all of the various local, state, and federal compliance regulations.
-Checkr helps to make the process easy and has specific packages for faith-based communities.
-We've partnered with Checkr to provide a seamlessly integrated background check process from right within Planning Center.
+Background checks help you stay compliant with the various local, state, and federal compliance regulations.
+Checkr helps make the process easy and has specific packages for faith-based communities.
+This seamlessly integrated background check process happens from right within Planning Center.

-However, if you use a different provider, or already have background checks on people in your database, you can manually track background checks instead of initiating a new check through Checkr.
+If you use a different provider or already have background checks on people in your database, you can manually track background checks instead of initiating a new check through Checkr.

-Once you've enabled Checkr from Accounts, you can request a single background check, or you can request multiple background checks at one time.
+Once you've enabled Checkr in Accounts, you can request a single background check, or you can request multiple background checks at one time.

 If you initiate a background check in Checkr, it will not show up in People.
-In order to track background checks in People, you must initiate them in People.
+To track background checks in People, you must initiate them in People.

 From a person's profile page, click Add Background Check from the security badge dropdown.